open-cluster-management-io/policy-collection/docs/CONTRIBUTING.md

 # Contributing Policies
 This doc provides instruction on how to contribute policies to the `policy-collection` repo.

 You can contribute policies by submitting a pull request (PR) in the `policy-collection` repo.
 Your PR must be reviewed by the [OWNERS](../OWNERS) of the repo.
+Contributors own full responsibility for all aspects of secure engineering for their contributions and need to provide an email address to report security issues found in their contributions.

 ## Guidelines
 View the following requirement list to contribute to the `policy-collection` repo: